 Idaho is a mental health care provider shortage area, which can prevent residents from obtaining mental health services.
 In response, the School of Nursing at Idaho State University is admitting more students to its Psychiatric Mental Health Nurse Practitioner Doctor of Nurse Practitioner program.
 Normally, the program admits 6-7 students each year, but has admitted 15 students, including 11 Idaho residents, this year.

-Idaho Police Seek to Reduce Opioid Deaths
+Idaho Police Seek to Reduce Substance Misuse Fatalities

 The right tools can help behavioral health clinicians in Idaho address your clients’ unique needs.
 With automatic updates based on state standards, BestNotes’ EHR solutions take some of the guesswork out of your documentation.
 Contact us today to learn how we can keep your practice effective and profitable!